mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **Robotic Craft**
 Very small robotic craft are normally termed drones but as size increases these autonomous or semi-autonomous vessels become something more capable.
-To the K’kree, there really is no difference between a fighter crewed by sentient people and a robotic fighter directed from a parent ship.
+To the K'kree, there really is no difference between a fighter crewed by sentient people and a robotic fighter directed from a parent ship.
 Since it is unfeasible to build small fighters